 Frequently asked questions

-What is AWS SageMaker, and how is it used in enterprise AI?
+What is AWS SageMaker and who is it for?

 AWS SageMaker is a managed platform that helps teams build, train, and deploy AI models at scale.
 It supports end-to-end development workflows, but is tightly integrated with the AWS ecosystem and best suited for teams fully invested in that environment.